Sofacosta/weather-conditions-API/README.md

-# TITLE OF PROJECT
+# WEATHER CONDITIONS API
-## Name of project ( For example: Independent project #3 for Epicodus)
+## Practice API calls with this application
-### Project initiated: 00-00-0000
+### Project initiated: 03-16-2021
 ### Project modified: 00-00-0000
 ### By Sofia Acosta
 ## Project Description
-This is a detailed description of the project.
-A summary of valuable information for the users and developers.
+The objective of this project is to practice making API calls in Javascript.
+This website will indicate the weatehr of your location by inputting yoour current location with different variables.
 ## Preview
-* Link to GitHub Pages.
+* Link to GitHub Pages in not available at the moment.

 ## Technologies Used